Why you cannot just throw away a battery

 #4 Insert batteries properly

 Put the positive (+) ends into contact with the charger’s positive terminals and likewise with the negative (-) ends.
-This is very important because improper installation can be a reason of the damage.
+This is very important because improper installation can be a reason for the damage.

 Watch more about battery recondition business in the video:How to make money on reconditioning almost any batteries